AIAUSA/Superbowl/index.md

   block: sponsors
 - template: tickets
   block: prices
-  content: 'If paying by check, please email kayla.jenerette@athletesinaction.org
-    and send a check payable to Athletes in Action to: 2021 Super Bowl Breakfast.
-    4401 W. Kennedy Blvd, 3rd floor Tampa, FL 33609.
-Please note that tables are not tax-deductible and cannot be paid for from an NCF fund.We apologize that we had to close table sales at this time due to the restriction of being at 1/2 capacity because of COVID 19.
+  content: We apologize that we had to close table sales at this time due to the restriction
+    of being at 1/2 capacity because of COVID 19.
 We will open sales in the future if we are able.
-If you would like to be put on the waitlist for a table, please email us at sbb@athletesinaction.org.Sponsorships are still available for the in person event, online special and broadcast opportunities.
-    Email sbb@athletesinaction.org for more information.'
+If you would like to be put on the waitlist for a table, please email us at sbb@athletesinaction.org.
+Sponsorships are still available for the in person event, online special and broadcast opportunities.
+Email sbb@athletesinaction.org for more information.
 - template: gallery
   block: gallery
 - template: committee